 Defense lawyers are reluctant to say that the plaintiff is lying.
-They will insinuate, suggest, intimate, and any other verb you can think of to try to lead that horse to water, but they will rarely come out and say it.
-It is largely a trial tactics decision but it is also because defense lawyers are human.
+They will insinuate, suggest, intimate, and any other verb you can think of to lead that horse to water, but they will rarely come out and say it.
+It is largely a trial tactics decision, but it is also because defense lawyers are human.
 (No, really!
 It’s true!)
 It is uncomfortable to call someone a liar or a bad person, so most defense lawyers avoid it.
-The strategy for many, then, is to turn it over to their medical expert, hoping that packaging it in a white coat makes it more credible.
+The strategy for many is to turn it over to their medical expert, hoping that packaging it in a white coat makes it more credible.

 Okay, so experts can’t say the plaintiff is lying.
 But if the expert wants to say that, should you stop him?
 Lawyers often want to stop the other side from doing something at trial because they can.
 This is the logical underpinning of about 80% of objections at trial.
 But, there is a really good argument to let the expert, a strategy well articled by Rich Friedman in the book Polarizing the Case.
 You can read more about this strategy here.